-The most common food allergies in kids are to the Big 8 allergens: Milk, soy, egg, wheat, peanut, tree nut, fish and shellfish.
-Learn their prevalence, when and if they’re outgrown, and how to identify foods with these top 8 allergens.
+The most common food allergies in kids are to the top 9 allergens: Milk, soy, egg, wheat, peanut, tree nut, fish, shellfish and sesame.
+Learn their prevalence, when and if they’re outgrown, and how to identify foods with these top 9 allergens.

 You could say I’m intimately involved with this subject.

-In this article, I will be highlighting the Big 8 allergens in kids, giving you an overview of each one with attention to their individual prevalence, whether or not the allergy is likely to be outgrown, and what you need to know about identifying allergens in food sources.
+In this article, I will be highlighting childhood food allergies, specifically the top 9 allergens in kids, giving you an overview of each one with attention to their individual prevalence, whether or not the allergy is likely to be outgrown, and what you need to know about identifying allergens in food sources.

 The Top 9 Allergens